-44.16 The penalties for violations of the standards set forth in section 44.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended and section 7.0 herein.
-Failure to maintain the minimal heart and/or liver transplant program standards set forth herein may result in the revocation or suspension of the hospital's heart and/or liver transplant program designation and/or cessation of its activities.
+44.16 The penalties for violations of the standards set forth in § 44.0 of these Regulations shall be in accordance with those set forth in RIGL Chapter 23-17 and § 7.0 of these Regulations.
+Failure to maintain the minimal heart and/or liver transplant program standards set forth in these Regulations may result in the revocation or suspension of the hospital's heart and/or liver transplant program designation and/or cessation of its activities.
 The hospital shall post notices for patients and notify physicians if its status as an approved heart and/or liver transplant program has been revoked or suspended.